WhatCanICallMySelf/rust-no/README.md

 ### Other examples

 See the [examples](./examples/src/main.rs) to get a rough sense of the whole syntax.
-Sådär!
-Det var det.

 ## Bidrag / contributions

-First of all, _tack så mycket_ for considering participating in this joke, the Swedish government will thank you later!
-Feel free to throw in a few identifiers here and there, and open a pull-request against the `huvud` (Swedish for `main`) branch.
+First of all, _tusen takk_ for considering participating in this joke, the Norwegian government will thank you later!
+Feel free to throw in a few identifiers here and there, and open a pull-request against the `hoved` (Norwegian for `main`) branch.

-Please don't introduce swear words, though: we will not excuse your Swedish.
+Please don't introduce swear words, though: we will not excuse your Norwegian.

-## But varför would you do that?
+## But hvorfor would you do that?

-- Det är ball
-- We must not let the Finns and Danes down
+- We must not let the Finns, Danes and Sweedes down
-- To tease the Norwegians who don't have a localized Rust (yet)
+- To tease the Icelandic who don't have a localized Rust (yet)
 - To learn more about proc_macros
-- Det är verkligen ball

 ## Other languages